C00kie-/squirrel.lu/README.md

 ```
 🍪

-### I am a coder, linguist and cybersecurity trainer.
+I am a coder, linguist and cybersecurity trainer.
 I advocate for AI education and innovation.
-Find my training and our consulting at Cubessa [here](www.cubessa.com). ###

 🥠

-I am currently doing a research on intelligence sharing with MISP.
+Threat Intelligence and Cybersecurity: I am currently researching on intelligence sharing with MISP.
 Detail on the research [here.](research-project-misp.md) Feel free to contact me for any questions.

-## Contact:
+## More:

 [Twitter](https://www.twitter.com/hello_locked)